Aryan150304/tindog/README.md

 # tindog
-tindog is a dating and mating website for your dogs
+tindog is a dating and mating website for your dogs with responsive interface made using various frontend technologies